Hong Kong Payments Market Size

 Who are the key players in Hong Kong Payments Market?

-HSBC, Bank of East Asia, Standard Chartered Bank, Citibank, EPS, Visa, Mastercard, American Express, Diners Club are the major companies operating in Hong Kong Payments Market.
+HSBC, Bank of China, The Bank of East Asia Limited (BEA), Standard Chartered Bank (HK) Limited, Citibank are the major companies operating in Hong Kong Payments Market.